AlexMMcConnell/viewing_party_lite/README.md

 ### About this Project

-Viewing Part Lite is an application in which users can explore movie options and create a viewing party event for themselves and other users of the application.
+Viewing Party Lite is an application in which users can explore movie options and create a viewing party event for themselves and other users of the application.

 ## Setup for the use of the project